 Patients must be eligible for the PBS and meet the relevant restriction criteria.

 The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing brentuximab vedotin or vorinostat.

 Section 100 arrangements

-This item is only available for day admitted patients, non-admitted patients, or patients on discharge who are attending either:
+This item is only PBS-subsidised for non-admitted patients, day admitted patients, or patients on discharge who are attending:

 - an approved private hospital